Your Menu Stinks

-One of our regular stops is my hometown Mexican restaurant, La Fuente or El Toro or Niños Gordos or something like that.
-And like most Mexican restaurants, the menu is huge.
+I love a good Mexican restaurant.
+Our family has our favorite where we tend to go elbow-deep in the chips and salsa as often as we can.
+And like most Mexican restaurants, their menu is huge.
 Immense.
 There’s a page for the lunch specials, a page for dinner specials, a page for special specials, a page for a la carte items, and a page for combos.
 And then I’m pretty sure the whole menu starts over, just to mess with your head.

-I love La Toro Gordos.
+I love our Mexican joint.
 I really do.
 The food is always great, but the on ramp to the food is frustrating.
 Let’s face it: whatever I ever order at any Mexican restaurant on the planet is going to involve some sort of layering of three ingredients: meat, cheese, and rice or beans.
 That’s it.
-It might be beans / cheese / meat, or it might be cheese / meat / beans, but there ain’t a lot of creativity outside of that.
-And yet because of the menu, all 20 or so members of my extended family sound like we’re trying to deactivate a bomb…
+It might be beans / cheese / meat, or it might be cheese / meat / beans, but there’s not a lot of creativity outside of that.
+And yet because of the menu, all of my family sounds like we’re trying to deactivate a bomb…

 Ummm…I think I’ll have theeeee….number 27…NO the combo 6…NO WAIT THAT’S NOT IT the mixed fajitas…NO THE RED WIRE!
 CUT THE RED WIRE!

-Contrast that to one of the newer-style chain Mexican restaurants, such as Chipotle.
+Contrast that to the assembly-line-style Mexican restaurants, such as Chipotle.
 Chipotle takes the same menu items (meat, cheese, rice or beans) and simplifies it.
-You walk into a Chipotle and instead of dealing with a menu that looks like the 2013 US Federal Tax Code, you basically have to answer three questions: what do you want (burrito, taco, bowl)?
+You walk into a Chipotle and instead of dealing with a menu that looks like the US Federal Tax Code, you basically have to answer three questions: what do you want (burrito, taco, bowl)?
 What kind of meat do you want (chicken, steak, pork)?
 What do you want on it (rice, beans, salsa)?

 Same options.
 Different approach.